 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Zenco Collects is headquartered in Richardson, TX and listed as a debt repayment plan company.
+According to the Better Business Bureau (BBB), Zenco Collects is headquartered in Richardson, TX and listed as a legitimate debt repayment plan company.
 The BBB does not indicate when Zenco was founded, but their file was opened in 2015.
 Buzzfile does not have a listing for Zenco.

 According to its website, Zenco has “over 75 years of experience in nationwide collection services…and is a premier collection agency dedicated to improving the financial performance of its clients.”
 Zenco offers “a range of collection services tailored to [their client’s] industry.”
 Zenco claims to be “fully licensed and bonded in all necessary states,” and cites its membership in Columbia Ultimate, a computer software firm.